nowaythatworked/auth-astro/README.md

 This will install the package and required peer-dependencies and add the integration to your config.
 You can now jump to [configuration](#configuration)

-Alternarviely you can install the required packagages on your own.
+Alternatively you can install the required packagages on your own.

 ```bash
 npm install auth-astro@latest @auth/core@^0.18.6